-After completing his Masters of Divinity at Starr King School for the Ministry in Berkeley, and then a ministerial internship under the late Rev. Dan O'Neal at the Unitarian Universalist Congregation of Santa Rosa, Eric served the Unitarian Universalist Church in Livermore, California until 2007.
-During his tenure there, he was president of the local Interfaith Council, and co-chaired a marketing campaign of 17 UU congregations the San Francisco Bay area.
-Other highlights of his ministry there included travelling twice to visit his congregation's partner church in Transylvania, leading a youth service trip to New Orleans to help in the post-Katrina rebuilding efforts and preaching in Soweto during a sabbatical month in South Africa.
-In 2007 Eric received the Distinguished Service Award from the Pacific Central District of the UUA.
-Prior to answering the call to ministry, Eric was a VISTA volunteer with the Minnesota Literacy Council in St. Paul, MN and also worked with the Twin Cities' Southeast Asian refugee and immigrant communities.
-During that time, Eric was also active in both local and district UU young adult programming.
+After completing his Masters of Divinity at Starr King School for the Ministry and a ministerial internship under the late Rev. Dan O'Neal at the UUC Santa Rosa, Eric served the UU Church in Livermore, CA until 2007.
+During his tenure, he was president of the local Interfaith Council and co-chaired a marketing campaign of 17 UU congregations in the San Francisco Bay area.
+Other highlights included two visits to Livermore's partner church in Transylvania, leading a youth service trip to New Orleans to help post-Katrina rebuilding efforts, and preaching in Soweto during a sabbatical month in South Africa.
+Upon leaving Livermore, Eric served a one-year interim ministry in upstate New York.

 Rick Irwin, Treasurer